Feathered & Furry Foto Farm

 A lot of people ask how I got started in wanting to raise animals.
 I grew up in the town of Peru, IL…NOT on a farm.
 This surprises most people…thinking I came from a farming family.
 I can tell you this…from the time I was born I was attracted to animals….and dreaming of not only owning them but breeding them.
 I remember being quite young and going through horse picture books – pretending that I owned that particular horse and breeding it with the one on the next page.
 So I guess I was born this way!

 I started breeding Arabians just out of high school in 1989 and officially started Vision Arabians.
-I have sold Arabians all over the world included Kuwait, Canada, Italy and Australia and have produced many halter champions. www.visionarabians.com
+I have sold Arabians all over the world included Kuwait, Canada, Italy, Brazil and Australia and have produced many halter champions.

 My dream was always to produce and show a foal to champion ribbons.
 I achieved this goal in 2015 with a filly that I produced – Lola VA.
 She was champion at the Iowa Gold Star Futurity Auction AND winner in the Futurity as well.
 Then in 2016 a colt – Dixon VA was reserve champion at the same show.
 To say I have achieved what I was out to do is an understatement when I look at all that my babies have done in the past 28 years!
 I have owned more than 130 horses (43 of which I produced).

 Times change, however, and when the market crashed in horses, the prices dropped so low – it is not very cost effective to continue breeding.
-I have cut way down on breeding horses.
-I only currently produce 1-2 foals a year and most of my broodmares are housed in Wisconsin with my halter trainer.
+In 2020 I officially sold my last breeding horse and are now retired from the beautiful Arabian breed.

 But I still love riding when I get a free moment – but I now ride Clydesdales.
 YES…I said CLYDESDALES!
 Gentle giants they are…they are very sweet.
-I currently have 3 Clydesdales (Chester, Katie and Ribbon) and 1 Clydesdale/Gypsy Vanner mix gelding Norman!
+I currently have 1 Clydesdale - Katie and 1 Clydesdale/Gypsy Vanner mix gelding Norman!

 In 2013 - among some other life changes - I started breeding Australian Shepherds.